lzap/foreman-elasticsearch/README.md

     server# semanage permissive -a syslogd_t

-Now, let's configure syslog to normalize logs and pass them into ElasticSearch.
+Configure syslog to normalize logs and pass them into ElasticSearch.
 The following command copies foreman.conf and two more normalization JSON files into /etc/rsyslog.d directory and configures ElasticSearch host and port.